 While becoming a member is not necessary to be part of the Northland family, it is a great opportunity to learn more about Northland and get involved.
 In fact, we prefer to use the word partnership over membership, because part of joining the Northland family requires a partnership — Northland coming alongside you and you with Northland.
 You can learn more about our next Belong & Grow partnership class.

 Our parking lot can be a bit confusing, especially on the weekends.
 This is a map that will help you find which lot to park in.
-However, if you turn into our parking lot with your hazard lights on, we’ll be happy to direct you to a front parking spot.
 If you are handicapped, we have two designated parking lots and we also have wheelchairs on site (available at the main entrance by the automatic doors).

 We’d love to answer any questions you may have!
 Email us or give us a call at 407-949-4000.